mattmc3/ez-compinit/README.md

 :hatching_chick: Let's talk about `compinit`...

-The [Zsh completion system][zsh-completion-system] works by finding _completion files in Zsh's `fpath`.
+The [Zsh completion system][zsh-completion-system] works by finding special "_completion" function files in Zsh's `fpath`.
 That means your `fpath` needs to be fully populated prior to calling `compinit`.
 But, sometimes you need completion functions to be available like `compdef` before `fpath` is fully populated.
 Many Zsh plugins call `compdef`, for example.

 Zsh's completion system has big chicken-and-egg problems :hatching_chick:.
 Which is first!?